 The question is: how can you learn to attune to your fears in a safe, healthy way?

 Fear can be tricky.
-Some fears are real, some are irrational.
-Some fears operate in your conscious or preconscious mind, and you’re generally aware of them.
+While some fears are real, other fears are irrational.
+Sometimes fears operate in your conscious or preconscious mind, and you’re generally aware of them.
 Those are the fears that you can feel and understand (at least to some extent).
 They’re attached to a story that you can remember and describe.